- Who We Are

 Dr. Patel is involved in multiple multi-center studies, NIH and industry sponsored, that investigate treatments related to ischemic stroke, hemorrhagic stroke, new devices and new techniques.
 He is focused on cerebrovascular treatments with a goal of developing a world-class program at Mass General that advances the clinical, academic, research and education work that began at Mount Sinai, with a goal of adding additional basic and clinical research.

 » Charles Prestigiacomo, MD

-As Chairman and Director of the Neurological Surgery Residency Program, Dr. Prestigiacomo leads the Department of Neurological Surgery at New Jersey Medical School.
-He also directs the Cerebrovascular Center in the Department of Neurological Surgery at the The University Hospital.
+Dr. Prestigiacomo is the former Chairman and Director of the Neurological Surgery Residency Program at New Jersey Medical School, and Director of the Cerebrovascular Center in the Department of Neurological Surgery at the The University Hospital.